 Greetings Good People,

-I’ve recently made a conscious decision not to listen to the radio anymore as well as be more selective with which artists I choose to support.
+I’ve recently made the conscious decision to no longer listen to the radio and be more selective with which artists I choose to support.
 Not only is the majority of mainstream music terrible, but I always feel like my IQ drops by the time a song is over.
 Maybe it’s because I’m getting older and my tolerance for ignorance has decreased, but this new era of music has left me with a random yet serious question.
 Is music used as a form of PSYOPS?

 - PSYOPS (Psychological Operations): Planned operations to convey selected information and indicators to foreign audiences to influence their emotions, motives, objective reasoning, and ultimately the behavior of foreign governments, organizations, groups, and individuals.
 The purpose of psychological operations is to induce or reinforce foreign attitudes and behavior favorable to the originator’s objectives.